ZhoutaoBi/Ros-lidar-location/README.md

 Various packages will be missing when installing, because it is a simple version of ros, according to the error csdn!

-##6、Go to GitHub to download the corresponding hector-mapping package and put it in src
+## Go to GitHub to download the corresponding hector-mapping package and put it in src
 	'catkin_make' your workspace

-##7、test the finish
+## test the finish